 University of Guelph Response

 As of March 17, employees are asked to work from home when operationally possible.
 Employees who are required to perform a critical function or whose physical presence is necessary to perform their work as determined by their supervisor will need to continue to come to campus.
-All U of G classes will be provided through alternative methods of delivery until August 15.
-No face-to-face classroom instruction will be offered.
+The majority of classes for the Fall 2020 semester will be taught through alternative delivery formats.
 This follows the guidance provided by the University’s pandemic plan.
 You can learn more in our Academics FAQs.

 Temporary changes have been made to the biosecurity protocol for animal and livestock facilities managed by the Office of Research in consideration of COVID-19.
 The present risk necessitates modifications to our biosecurity protocol to protect staff and ensure continuity of animal welfare and care.